mrmorganschneider/Public/GO/README.md

 This section of my Github Public directory is a space to demonstrate my answers to the coding exercises from the [Go language tour](https://tour.golang.org/list).
 Each exercise will contain a link to the relevant page from the tour as well as any explanation for non-functionality should the code be downloaded and compiled independently.

-A note before beginning, as Go compiles all files in the same package and requires that only one main function be present, I created the main.go file to contain the main function for all my examples.
+A few notes before beginning.
+First, as Go compiles all files in the same package and requires that only one main function be present, I created the main.go file to contain the main function for all my examples.
 This file contains the names of the functions to be executed based on the exercise that I am currently working on.
-You can change this by editing the file in question to change the *main_exercise_name* function in the file to just *main*
+You can change this by editing the file in question to change the *main_exercise_name* function in the file to just *main*.

+Second, many of these exercises rely on packages present on the Go tour website.
+While these packages can be downloaded an used to run the functions offline, it is usually quicker and easier just to copy and paste code into the compiler located on the webpage linked rather than deal with the hassle of downloading the packages just for the purpose of these exercises.
+All exercises that depend on these external packages will be mentioned.

 ### Examples

 #### Exercise 1: Loops and functions <a name="#1-Exercise-1:-Loops-and-functions"></a>

 The purpose of this exercise was to create a loop that calculated the value of a square root to a developer-specified value, first using a repeating loop and then to a certain degree of certainty using a method of our choosing.

-The page for this exercise can be found [here.](https://tour.golang.org/flowcontrol/8)
+Link to the exercise is [here.](https://tour.golang.org/flowcontrol/8)

 The first method was to use a for loop with 10 iterations to calculate the value of the square root.
 This can be seen below: